tsgates/arch-wiki-markdown/wiki/X_resources.md

 To see the default settings for your installed X11 apps, look in /usr/share/X11/app-defaults/.

-Detailed information on program specific resources is usually provided in the man page for that app.
-Xterms manpage is a good example, containing a list of resources and the default value.
+Detailed information on program-specific resources is usually provided in the man page for the program. xterm's man page is a good example, as it contains a list of X resources and their default values.

 To see the current loaded resources: